Types of Lamination

 Common Laminated Products

 There really is no limit to what you can have laminated and the more creative you get the better.
-One of the things we love to do is share ideas to businesses, marketers and designers so just to give some quick inspiration here is a list of the most common products you find getting laminated most often.
+One of the things we love to do is share ideas to businesses, marketers and designers so just to give some quick inspiration here is a list of the most common laminated products you find most often used

 • Reports